Lyxing9999/portfolio/README.md

 Kaing Bunly’s Portfolio

 Welcome to my online portfolio!
 I’m Kaing Bunly, a passionate and motivated Full-Stack Web Developer.
-This portfolio highlights my skills, projects, and experiences with technologies like Vue.js, Flask, MongoDB, JavaScript, HTML, CSS, and more.
+This portfolio highlights my skills, projects, and experiences with technologies like Vue.js, JavaScript, HTML, CSS, and more.

 You can explore my work, view the projects I’ve built, and learn more about the skills I’ve developed throughout my learning journey.